SchmidtScoreboard/SchmidtScoreboard.github.io/blog_posts/Scoreboard2.3Update.md

 ![](assets/blog_post_3/IMG_1141.jpeg)

+Note that if you currently have your scoreboard set to show the clock when it would Magic Power off, you'll have to reset the setting at the menu above.

+Also, there is a minor bug that is fixed but may be present on whichever version of the update your Scoreboard happened to receive.
+The default message when you activate Custom Message mode will have cut-off text on a green background.
+That's not intentional, and is fixed in 2.3.1, which is already out.

 ## Better Football

 With football season starting soon, I’ve laid the ground work for extra stats in the college and professional football screens.